RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add an option to turn on/off Jedi completions.
   Activate it under `Preferences > IPython console > Advanced`.

+#### Variable Explorer
+* Change button names in its Dataframe, Numpy array, etc viewers to better express what operation each one performs.

 #### Under the hood

-* Add a new command line option called `--safe-mode` to start Spyder with a clean config directory.
+* Add a new command line option called `--safe-mode` to start Spyder with a clean config directory and IPython history.
 * Remove support for PyQt 5.4 and older versions.
 * Remove support for PyQt4.
 * Remove support for Python 3.3.